What is in this leaflet

 Be careful driving or operating machinery until you know how this medicine affects you.
 Simvastatin generally does not affect your ability to drive a car or operate machinery.
 However, this medicine may cause dizziness in some people.
 Make sure you know how you react to this medicine before you drive a car or operate machinery.

-Avoid drinking large quantities of alcohol.
+Avoid drinking alcohol.
 Drinking large amounts of alcohol may increase the risk of liver problems.

 Avoid drinking large quantities of grapefruit juice.
 Grapefruit juice can alter the metabolism of simvastatin.